 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13" or "ASC 326").
 ASU 2016-13 revises the accounting requirements related to the measurement of credit losses and requires organizations to measure all expected credit losses for financial assets based on historical experience, current conditions, and reasonable and supportable forecasts about collectability.
 Assets must be presented in the financial statements at the net amount expected to be collected.
 On January 1, 2023, the Organization adopted the new accounting standard and all of the related amendments using the modified retrospective method.
-The comparative information has not been restated and continues to be reported under the accounting standards in effect in those reporting periods.
 There was no significant impact on the Organization's financial statements.